-Trujillo, the capital of the Libertad region, is located on the Northern coast of Peru.
+Trujillo, the capital of the La Libertad region, is located on the Northern coast of Peru.
 It is the 3rd largest metropolis in Peru after Lima and Arequipa.

 The city is often described as “Egypt of South America”.
-It was the seat of the Moche, Sicán and Chimú kingdoms.
+It was the headquarter of the Moche, Sicán and Chimú kingdoms.
 These are very sophisticated pre-Columbian and pre-Inca civilizations that have managed to thrive in the heart of one of the driest regions in the world.
 In the valley of the Moche River, there are more than 2,000 archaeological sites!

 But Trujillo is also: